-SolutionIn compound A, the mass ratio of carbon to oxygen is:
+SolutionIn compound A, the mass ratio of oxygen to carbon is:

-In compound B, the mass ratio of carbon to oxygen is:
+In compound B, the mass ratio of oxygen to carbon is:

 The ratio of these ratios is:

 This supports the law of multiple proportions.
-This means that A and B are different compounds, with A having one-half as much carbon per amount of oxygen (or twice as much carbon per amount of oxygen) as B. A possible pair of compounds that would fit this relationship would be A = CO and B = CO2.
+This means that A and B are different compounds, with A having one-half as much oxygen per amount of carbon (or twice as much carbon per amount of oxygen) as B. A possible pair of compounds that would fit this relationship would be A = CO and B = CO2.

 Check Your LearningA sample of compound X (a clear, colorless, combustible liquid with a noticeable odor) is analyzed and found to contain 14.13 g carbon and 2.96 g hydrogen.
 A sample of compound Y (a clear, colorless, combustible liquid with a noticeable odor that is slightly different from X’s odor) is analyzed and found to contain 19.91 g carbon and 3.34 g hydrogen.
 Are these data an example of the law of definite proportions, the law of multiple proportions, or neither?
 What do these data tell you about substances X and Y?